Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-objects.md

 ### Data initialization

 After the data object is constructed, you may want to initialize its data with some values.
-For example, you may want to open a search form with some pre-initialized criteria, or create a new object with some pre-set data.
+For example, you may want to open a search form with some pre-initialized criteria or create a new object with some pre-set data.

 `DataObject` class provides the `SetValues` and `SetValuesAsync` methods that take a string-based `NameValueCollection` argument, which was traditionally used in query strings.
 Views use these methods to initialize their main objects from the input parameters, but you can also leverage them as needed.